antfriend/antfriend.github.io/locus_arxiv_draft.md

 Locus establishes a novel class of embedded knowledge agent: fully offline, deterministic, inspectable, and grounded in a formal biosemiotic theory of perception.
 The @PERCEPT paired node addresses a representational gap that propositional knowledge graphs cannot fill — encoding not merely that a perceptual transition occurred but what it was like for a specific perceiving agent.
 The @LATxLON addressing scheme eliminates the authority bottleneck without sacrificing human readability or offline operation.
 The 20-RFC specification suite ensures that every design decision is documented, reproducible, and community-extendable.
 The TTCP publishing tier closes the loop between embedded agent reasoning and human knowledge exploration: the same TTDB file that drives a sensor-actuator loop on a $5 microcontroller is viewable as an interactive 3D knowledge globe at https://antfriend.github.io/.

 Future work includes formal evaluation of agent reasoning quality on benchmark knowledge graphs, multi-device TTN mesh deployments with trust gradient experiments, and clinical informatics applications using UMLS CUI grounding in the medical knowledge graph.
-The @PERCEPT formalism and outcome node schema (Actions 3–4 in [locus_immediate_next_actions.md](locus_immediate_next_actions.md)) require resolution before Paper D (AMIA) submission.
-A JOSS software paper is planned following Zenodo deposit.

 ---